BP Makes Offshore Wind Debut, Partnering With Equinor in US Market

 Equinor has stakes in around 1 gigawatt of operational offshore wind projects in the U.K. and Germany.
 Its development pipeline, when adjusted for the size of its stakes, totals 7.7 gigawatts across the U.S., U.K. and Poland.

-Several European oil majors, including Total, Shell, Repsol and BP, have reinforced their climate targets and begun laying out strategies to diversify into the power sector.
+Several European oil majors, including Total, Shell, Repsol and BP, have reinforced their climate targets and started laying out strategies to diversify into the power sector.
 Offshore wind is seen as a natural fit for them, given their marine engineering and operational expertise gained from offshore drilling, plus the scale of the individual project investments.

 Shell has stakes in offshore wind projects in the U.S. and the Netherlands.
 Total has recently added projects in Scotland and South Korea.